BillyFrcs/Programming/README.md

 <h1>Programming Languages</h1>

-This repository contains about learning basics or fundamental to advanced with the most Object Oriented Programming Languages in the world.
+This repository contains about learning basics and fundamental to advanced with the most Object Oriented Programming Languages in the world.

 ## Getting Started